 Value

-A machine learning model of class certestats_ml / ... / model_fit.
+A trained machine learning model of class certestats_ml, extending a parsnip::model_fit object.

 Details